ColinOrionChandler/APO-Minor-Planet-Tracking/README.md

 # APO Minor Planet Tracking

 A simple tool for generating a Telescope Control Console (TCC) command to track a specified minor planet (e.g., asteroids, comets).
-Written by Colin Orion Chandler (University of Washington, LINCC Frameworks, DiRAC Institute, Northern Arizona University).
+Written by Colin Orion Chandler (University of Washington, LINCC Frameworks, DiRAC Institute, Northern Arizona University) and most frequently used for follow-up observations of cometary objects identified by the NASA Partner program "Active Asteroids" (http://activeasteroids.net), a Citizen Science program he founded in 2021.

 This program is specifically designed for the Apache Point Observatory (APO) 3.5-meter Astrophysical Research Consortium (ARC) Telescope User Interface (TUI).
 APO website: https://www.apo.nmsu.edu/